 The safety of the active drug was similar to placebo.
 Compared with placebo, fewer patients receiving angiotensin II required discontinuation of the drug due to serious adverse events.
 The rates of anticipated adverse events such as tachyarrhythmias, ventricular tachycardia, atrial tachycardia, and distal ischemia were similar between the two groups.

 No contraindications are in the prescribing information.
+However, patients with acute coronary syndrome, mesenteric ischemia, and ischemic limb should not get angiotensin II as vasoconstriction may potentially worsen these conditions.
 Nearly half of the study population was over 65, and safety data was no different for patients under versus over that age.
 No data exists for the use of angiotensin II in pediatric patients at this time, though clinical trials have begun.
 The potential for mutagenicity, carcinogenicity, or adverse effects on fertility have not been studied.
+Patients with burns, acute coronary syndrome, bronchospasm, liver failure, mesenteric ischemia, active bleeding, abdominal aortic aneurysm, patients with a neutrophil count of less than 1000, and patient on high dose glucocorticoids were excluded from the ATHOS 3 trial.
+Thus the efficacy of this medication in these conditions is unproven and requires caution.

 Patients on this drug are receiving treatment in an intensive care setting with concomitant intensive hemodynamic monitoring, including mean arterial pressure.
 Blood pressure monitoring is especially crucial since hypertension is a potential direct adverse effect of the drug.
 Angiotensin II has a plasma half-life of less than a minute, so with careful monitoring, hypertension can be quickly reversed.

 The drug should be carefully titrated based on blood pressure response to a mean arterial pressure of 75 or greater.

 Because of the potential for both arterial and venous thromboembolic events, all treated patients should receive concurrent deep vein thrombosis (DVT) prophylaxis.

 Because of the effects of angiotensin II on the kidneys and other parts of the renin-angiotensin-aldosterone system, it is prudent to monitor kidney function with BUN and serum creatinine.
 Serum potassium requires monitoring, as well.
 The potential for thrombocytopenia suggests monitoring of complete blood count (CBC), including platelet counts.